Chinese character radicals

-The radical for the Chinese character is the semantic component on its left side.
+The radical for the Chinese character 媽 is the semantic component on its left side.

 A radical (部首 (bùshǒu, section header)), or indexing component, is a visually prominent component of a Chinese character under which the character is traditionally listed in a Chinese dictionary.
 The radical for a character is typically a semantic component, but it can also be another structural component or an artificially extracted portion of the character.
 In some cases, the original semantic or phonological connection has become obscure, owing to changes in the meaning or pronunciation of the character over time.

 The use of the English term radical is based on an analogy between the structure of Chinese characters and the inflection of words in European languages.
 (Note: As Léon Wieger explains:

 The inflected words of European languages are decomposed into radical and termination.
 The radical gives the meaning; the termination indicates case, time, mood.
 The first sinologists applied those grammatical terms belonging to inflected languages, to the Chinese language which is not an inflected one.